robertu94/cpsc3220-f18/docs/index.md

 ## Title IX

-The Clemson University Title IX (Sexual Harassment) statement must be included: Clemson University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, pregnancy, national origin, age, disability, veteran's status, genetic information or protected activity in employment, educational programs and activities, admissions and financial aid.
+Clemson University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender, pregnancy, national origin, age, disability, veteran’s status, genetic information or protected activity in employment, educational programs and activities, admissions and financial aid.
 This includes a prohibition against sexual harassment and sexual violence as mandated by Title IX of the Education Amendments of 1972.
-This policy is located at [http://www.clemson.edu/campus-life/campus-services/access/title-ix/](https://www.clemson.edu/asc/courses/tutoring/index.html).
+This policy is located at [http://www.clemson.edu/campus-life/campus-services/access/title-ix/](http://www.clemson.edu/campus-life/campus-services/access/title-ix/).
 Ms. Alesia Smith is the Clemson University Title IX Coordinator, and the Executive Director of Equity Compliance.
-Her office is located at 110 Holtzendorff Hall, 864.656.3181 (voice) or 864.656.0899 (TDD)
+Her office is located at 110 Holtzendorff Hall, 864.656.3181 (voice) or 864.656.0899 (TDD).

+### Copyright Statement

+Materials in this course are subject to a variety of copyright licenses and provisions.
+Consistent with US Law you may assume that all rights are retained except as otherwise specified in writing on the document.
+Copyrighted documents are used either with permission of the author or under fair use guidelines.

 ### Acknowledgments